James McMurdock: Parliament (2024–present)

 On 5 July 2025, an investigation by The Times was published that alleged McMurdock had claimed £70,000 in Bounce Back business loans from the UK Government during the Covid pandemic in 2020 through two companies he owned.
 The first, JAM Financial Limited, "had no employees and negligible assets", but he claimed £50,000; this was the maximum available and would have required an annual turnover of at least £200,000.
 He claimed £20,000 for a second company, Gym Live Health and Fitness Limited, which had been dormant until January 2020; this would have required a minimum turnover of £80,000.

 Having been forewarned of The Times investigation, McMurdock suspended himself from Reform UK and its party whip.
 He stated that "all my business dealings had always been conducted fully within the law and in compliance with all regulations" and that he would cooperate fully with any investigation.
-On 8 July he permanently left the party and announced on X he would continue as an independent MP.
+On 8 July he permanently left the party and announced on Twitter he would continue as an independent MP.

+Daniel Greenberg in August 2025 rejected a complaint brought by Jon Pearce MP against McMurdock.
+The Parliamentary Commissioner for Standards stated that McMurdock had been erroneously advised that he did not have to declare his unpaid directorship of Gym Live Health and Fitness and that McMurdock should do so.
+In March 2026, both McMurdock and Farage said that they hoped McMurdock would rejoin Reform.